sarahfuchi/Data-Science/Prediction (Classification)/README.md

 <a id="ch5"></a>
 ## 3.3 Data Pre-processing:
 I cleaned the data by identifying and removing abnormal values and outliers, filled in missing data where appropriate, worked on improving the features, and performed data conversion.
-I used Label encoder to convert objects to category.
+I used Label encoder to convert objects to categories.

 Divided the data into 75/25 format.
 75 is training and 25 is test.